fanglinks/hale/README.md

 There are 3 main elements in Hale:

   - **Agent**: these are entities that actions stem from.
-They don't have to represent real world entities, or physical actions.
+They don't have to represent real world entities, or physical ones.
 For instance, a person rating a hotel.
   - **Event**: these are triggered when an agent performs actions over elements.
 From the previous example, the rating of the hotel would be the event.
-  - **Element**: these represent an abstract entity upon which an event is performed.
+  - **Element**: these represent an abstract entity the event relates to.
 In our example, the it would be the hotel being rated

 ### Data Format